 I wanted to see African Penguins while I was in South Africa but I didn’t fancy battling through the crowds to get to Boulders Beach.
-So the Stony Point Sanctuary, at Betty’s Bay on the Garden Route, was a logical alternative.
+So the Stony Point Penguin Colony, at Betty’s Bay on the Garden Route, was a logical alternative.
 Thousands of penguins, spectacular scenery and only a handful of other visitors.
-What more could we ask for?
+What more could you ask for?

-The sanctuary is set in an old whaling station and the first thing we noticed was the smell: 2000 pairs of penguins can produce a lot of guano!
-But we quickly got used to it and paid our R10 to enter the boardwalk area where we could look down at the birds.
-From here we could read the information boards, watch the penguins coming and going, and listen to the waves crashing onto the rocks below.
+The first thing I noticed was the smell: 5000 penguins can produce a lot of guano!
+But I quickly got used to it and paid the modest entry fee to enter the boardwalk area where I could look down at the birds.
+From here you can read the information boards, watch the penguins coming and going, and listen to the waves crashing onto the rocks below.

 You can also see the evidence of the whaling station with remains of machinery and other infrastructure.
 In particular, an old watchtower (possibly used as a lighthouse) still stands.

 But Stony Point is not just about penguins.
 This is a paradise for all kinds of wildlife.
 Even – unfortunately – for predators.
 In 2017 a Cape Leopard attacked the colony, causing substantial damage and leading to the installation of predator-proof fencing.

 There are three different types of cormorant to spot, and tiny lizards dart between the rocks.
 Then there are the dassies (properly known as the rock hydrax).
 Surprisingly, this inquisitive and furry creature is the only known relative of the elephant.